 - limiting high fiber foods, such as broccoli, which take longer to digest

 - eating well-cooked vegetables instead of raw vegetables

 - avoiding alcohol and carbonated drinks

-A doctor or nutritionist may recommend a person with diabetic gastroparesis eats certain foods, including:
+A healthcare professional may also recommend the person eat certain foods, including:

 - lean meats, such as lean cuts of beef or pork

-- skinless poultry with a low-fat preparation method (not fried)
+- skinless poultry with a low fat preparation method, avoiding frying

 - tomato sauce

 - cooked carrots and mushrooms